Nottingham-CTU/Custom-Record-Naming/README.md

 *Server timezone*.

 ### Public survey logic
-The calculation logic which will generate the name component from the submitted public survey.
-This is only used for public surveys and is ignored for records not created using a public survey.
+The calculation logic which will generate the name component from a submitted public survey or when a new record is submitted from the REDCap mobile app (not MyCap).
+This is only used for public surveys / mobile app and is ignored for records not created using a public survey or the mobile app.

 ### Public survey logic mode
 Choose how the naming will proceed when the public survey logic component is used: